QodotPlugin/qodotplugin.github.io/docs/entities/cfg.md

 **Game Name**

-The name that becomes associated with the map file, and the name that appears in the Trenchbroom games list.
+The name associated with new map files for your game, and the name that appears in the Trenchbroom games list.
 Defaults to "Qodot".

 Note
 {: .label .label-blue }